oestrich/blog.oestrich.org/_posts/2014-10-20-json-pointer-faraday-middleware.md

 - ruby
 - faraday
 - json
-title: JSON Pointer Faraday Middleware"
+title: JSON Pointer Faraday Middleware
 ---

 At [Ruby DCamp][rubydcamp] I spent some time writing a faraday middleware that  automatically dereferences JSON pointers.
 It was a fun exercise in reading an [RFC spec][rfc] and writing something that implements it.
 I wanted to do this after some cool demonstrations I saw at RESTFest this year.
 One was [hyper+json][hyperjson] which uses JSON Pointers.